What Is Bounce Rate? Your Analytics Tool Is Probably Measuring It Wrong

 1. Fix your page speed first

-Start with PageSpeed Insights and fix the obvious things: compress images to WebP, remove unused JavaScript, use a CDN for static assets, and lazy-load images below the fold.
-The goal is under 2.5 seconds for LCP.
+Open PageSpeed Insights and knock out the obvious wins: compress images to WebP, strip out unused JavaScript, put static assets on a CDN, and lazy-load anything below the fold.
+Aim for LCP under 2.5 seconds.
+That's the line you're chasing.

 2. Match page content to search intent